-These are the Top Distribution Cities in the US
+These are the top distribution cities in the us

-Just about everything but air is delivered across North America by trucks.
-Distribution and logistics play a critical role in how the economy operates.
-Having strategically placed distribution centers is vital to efficient and effective shipping.
 Historically, distribution hubs have been located near areas with large infrastructures and populations.
 E-commerce is beginning to move towards decentralized distribution, but larger cities continue to top the charts as the best cities for distribution centers.
 Below are the top cities for distribution hubs in the US.

 Chicago, Illinois

 As the third largest city in the US, it’s no surprise that Chicago is one of the top distribution cities.
 In fact, Chicago has been the commercial hub for the county since the Westward Expansion era.
-The city is home to one of the largest airports, has access to numerous interstates and railroads, and has water access to the Great Lakes, making it geographically ones of the best locations for distribution.
-There’s a reason Traffix has a center here!
+The city is home to one of the largest airports, has access to numerous interstates and railroads, and has water access to the Great Lakes, making it geographically one of the best locations for distribution.
+There’s a reason TRAFFIX has a center here!

 Detroit, Michigan